ibm-cloud-docs/Cloudant/api/replication.md

 ```
 {: codeblock}

-*Example error response if one of the requested databases for a replication does not exist:*
+### Example error response if one of the requested databases for a replication does not exist

 ```json
 {